-In 2007-08 the Inspector-General of Taxation maintained established governance arrangements.
-Governance processes continued to be based on many of the well-established policies and processes in place in the Treasury.
+In 2008-09 the IGT maintained established governance arrangements.
+Governance processes continued to be based on many of the well-established policies and processes in place in the Department of the Treasury.

-The Inspector-General of Taxation has two distinct roles.
-As the public office holder he reports, and is accountable to, the Assistant Treasurer and Minister for Competition Policy and Consumer Affairs, as well, the Treasurer for meeting his statutory role.
-As the Chief Executive Officer of the Office of the Inspector-General (the agency), the Inspector-General is responsible for the operation and performance of the operation of his Office.
+The IGT has two distinct roles.
+As a public office holder, he reports, and is accountable to, the Assistant Treasurer and the Treasurer for meeting his statutory role.
+As the CEO of the Office of the IGT (the agency), the IGT is responsible for the operation and performance of the operation of his Office.

-The corporate governance practices of the Office of the Inspector-General are designed to take into account that the agency is quite small and that it is inextricably linked with the governance processes of the Treasury.
-This is as a result of the service level agreement entered into by the two agencies.
-The Inspector-General as Chief Executive Officer and the Deputy Inspector-General as the Chief Financial Officer together act as the agency Executive.
-They have developed a full range of governance policies and procedures appropriate to the situation of the agency comprising only six or seven people in a single office location, performing a function of conducting reviews and reporting exclusively to Government.
+The corporate governance practices of the Office of the IGT are designed to take into account that the agency is quite small and that it is inextricably linked with the governance processes of the Treasury.
+This is as a result of the service level agreement (SLA) entered into by the two agencies.
+The SLA with Treasury was re-negotiated during 2008-09.

-Pursuant to section 46 of the Financial Management and Accountability Act 1997, the Inspector-General continues to maintain an Audit Committee with an independent chair.
-The Audit Committee met twice during 2007-08.
+Pursuant to section 46 of the Financial Management and Accountability Act 1997, the IGT continues to maintain an Audit Committee with an independent chair.
+The Audit Committee met twice during 2008-09.

-The Inspector-General and the Deputy Inspector-General comprise the Remuneration Committee.
-The Inspector-General has entered into Australian Workplace Agreements (AWAs) with all employees which provide for performance and remuneration review processes.
+The IGT and the Deputy IGT comprise the Remuneration Committee.
+The IGT has entered into Australian Workplace Agreements (AWAs) or employment contracts with all employees which provide for performance and remuneration review processes.

-The Inspector-General’s performance management system provides for performance being reviewed formally on an annual basis and informally on a six monthly basis.
+The IGT's performance management system provides for performance being reviewed formally on an annual basis and informally on a six monthly basis.
 The size of the agency allows for regular and continual discussion of performance with all staff members.
-Since all staff directly report to both the Inspector-General and the Deputy Inspector-General, employees are provided ongoing informal feedback on their performance.
+Since all staff directly report to both the IGT and the Deputy IGT, employees are provided ongoing informal feedback on their performance.

 Corporate planning and reporting

-The Inspector-General of Taxation Act 2003 provides a clear statement of the role and activities of the Inspector-General.
+The Inspector-General of Taxation Act 2003 provides a clear statement of the role and activities of the IGT.
 The work program shapes and determines the activities of the agency.

-Administratively, the agency draws heavily on the facilities of the Treasury under a formal service level agreement.
-All day-to-day account processing is undertaken by Treasury utilising the Treasury accounting system infrastructure.
-However, a financial controller (part-time) is employed on a contract basis and reports directly to the Chief Financial Officer (Deputy Inspector-General).
+Administratively, the agency draws heavily on the facilities of the Treasury under the SLA.
+All day-to-day account processing is undertaken by Treasury utilising its accounting system infrastructure.
+However, a financial controller (part-time) is employed on a contract basis and reports directly to the CFO (Deputy IGT).

-The Deputy Inspector-General is responsible, with input from the Inspector-General, for settling portfolio budget statements, ongoing maintenance of cash flow and monthly reporting of financial position.
+The Deputy IGT is responsible, with input from the IGT, for settling portfolio budget statements, ongoing maintenance of cash flow and monthly reporting of financial position.

-Under the Financial Management and Accountability Act 1997, the office of the Inspector-General meets its specific risk management requirements through an integrated framework.
+Under the Financial Management and Accountability Act 1997, the Office of the IGT meets its specific risk management requirements through an integrated framework.
 The following are the key components of the risk management framework:

-- Chief Executive Instructions provide the policy and procedural framework for financial management in the Inspector-General’s office and put into effect the requirements of the Financial Management and Accountability Act 1997.
-The Chief Executive Instructions have been based on those currently being used by Treasury.
+- Chief Executive Instructions (CEIs) provide the policy and procedural framework for financial management in the IGT's office and put into effect the requirements of the Financial Management and Accountability Act 1997.
+The IGT's CEIs were reviewed and updated during 2008-09.

 - Physical security risk reviews continue to be arranged, and the office design and associated access security meet required standards and have been reviewed and approved by ASIO Group 4.

-- Risk assessments are to be conducted annually as part of the process of applying for insurance renewal.
-The programme is based on the Risk Management Standard AS/NZS 4360:1999 and will measure the Inspector-General’s performance in implementing risk management processes and policies against the national benchmark.
+- Risk assessments are to be reviewed annually as part of the process of applying for insurance renewal.
+The programme is based on the Risk Management Standard AS/NZS 4360:2004 and will measure the IGT's performance in implementing risk management processes and policies against the national benchmark.

-During the year, the Inspector-General also maintained comprehensive Business Continuity and Fraud Control plans.
-The Audit Committee is undertaking a review of these plans.
+During the year, the IGT also maintained comprehensive Business Continuity and Fraud Control plans.
+The Audit Committee periodically reviews these plans.

-Additionally, the Office of the Inspector-General has a number of strategies in place to ensure risks associated with the delivery of information technology services are identified and managed.
-This is against a background of the nature of the Inspector-General’s work, and flexible operating environment, creating a relatively low-risk environment.
-The Inspector-General utilises the IT infrastructure and support systems of the Treasury under a service level agreement.
+Additionally, the Office of the IGT has a number of strategies in place to ensure risks associated with the delivery of information technology services are identified and managed.
+This is against a background of the nature of the IGT's work and flexible operating environment, creating a relatively low-risk environment.
+The IGT utilises the IT infrastructure and support systems of the Treasury under a service level agreement.
 Components of the Treasury information technology governance are listed below:

 - The IT Disaster Recovery Plan sets out the strategies and processes to restore services if a complete or partial loss of the Treasury central computing infrastructure occurs.
 The plan aims to restore services within an appropriate timeframe.

 - Business Continuity Plans apply to all of the Treasury IT application systems.
-Inspector-General of Taxation staff could continue to operate effectively from temporary work locations with portable computing equipment.
+IGT staff could continue to operate effectively from temporary work locations with portable computing equipment.